orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 ## REQUEST_DATACLUSTER_COUNT

 Returns the number of records in one or more clusters.
+Deprecated.
 ```
 Request: (cluster-count:short)(cluster-number:short)*(count-tombstones:byte)
 Response: (records-in-clusters:long)